 But it turns out all of those marvels were seen after nights spent in…hostels.
 Or worse, tents.
 Sorry, that’s just not for me.

 I’m not ashamed to admit that when I travel, I love my hot baths, liveried doormen and indulgent amenities.
 I want to shop for stuff that is handmade, sure – but I also want it to look like it could have come from Harrods as opposed to some hippy market.
 The impression I had was that all of these were all sorely lacking in Peru.

 How wrong I was.
-Peru is actually the perfect destination for luxury lovers, as I was delighted to discover.
+A Peru for luxury lovers does indeed exist, as I was delighted to discover.

 Sleeping with Conquistadores

 My adventure, if we can call it that, began at the Palacio del Inka, a five star hotel in the heart of Cusco’s historic district.
 The hotel itself oozes history – it was once part of the Temple of the Sun.Constructed in 1438 by Inka Pachacuti, this Inca leader also build a number of impressive adjacent structures, which form the walls of the hotel still today.